- Residency - University of Chicago Hospitals (1974-1975), Psychiatry

 Biography

-Carol Tamminga, M.D., holds the Stanton Sharp Distinguished Chair in Psychiatry.
-She is the Chair of UT Southwestern’s Department of Psychiatry and Chief, Translational Research in Psychosis.
+Carol Tamminga, M.D., is the Chief, Translational Research in Psychosis.

 Dr. Tamminga received her M.D. degree from Vanderbilt University and completed residency training in psychiatry at the University of Chicago.
 She served on the University of Chicago faculty from 1975 to 1979 and moved to the National Institute for Neurological Disorders and Stroke for training in neurology in 1978.
 After joining the faculty at the University of Maryland Medical School in 1979, she taught, conducted research, and performed clinical care there until joining the faculty at UT Southwestern Medical Center in 2003.